 The Group has no restrictions on the realisability of its investment property.
-As at 31 December 2020, there is intention to carry out major refurbishment of the Entertainment Complex for conversion into additional hotel and function rooms.
-The conversion plan will be subject to approval from the relevant authorities.
+The Group is in the process of carrying out major refurbishment of the entertainment complex for conversion into additional hotel and function rooms.
+The relevant documents for the said conversion had been submitted to the Planning Department for their review, comments and approval.